 Language Arts 11 is a year-long course that integrates the study of American writing from four centuries and writing instruction.
-The chronological survey of American literature begins with excerpts from the Colonial Period and continues through time to modern American prose, poetry, and drama.
-This course helps the student become aware of the changing values of Americans.
-Through renowned works of outstanding American authors, the student gains a mastery of a sufficient portion of our nation's literary heritage to insure an appreciation of American literature as well as an awareness of our literature being an important reflection of our nation's history.
+The course is organized thematically and ties the survey of American literature to topics that are intended to relate to students' lives and present-day American experience.
+Within the thematic units of study, students will get a sampling of literature beginning with the Colonial period and continuing through time to modern American prose, poetry and drama.
+This course helps the students become aware of the changing values of Americans.
+Through renowned works of outstanding American authors, the students gain a mastery of a sufficient portion of our nation's literary heritage to insure an appreciation of American literature as well as an awareness of our literature as a reflection of our nation's history.
 LA 11 is also an intensive writing course.
-Research based writing assignments may consist of compositions based on important features of selections read, literary analysis of works, blogging, etc. The course will include speaking and listening components that will assess students formally and informally in these areas.
+Research based writing assignments may consist of compositions based on important features of selections read, literary analysis of works, and writing that connects the literature to the students' personal lives and attitudes.
+The course will include speaking and listening components that will assess students formally and informally in these areas.

-AMERICAN STUDIES - HONORS 11 (2 CREDITS)
+AMERICAN STUDIES - HONORS 11 (

-Writing Elective
+11 (2 CREDITS)

-Double period class everyday

-1 credit United States History

-1 credit Language Arts
+Writing Elective Double period class everyday 1 credit United States History 1 credit Language Arts